Low-Light (G.I. Joe): Hasbro Toy

 Low-Light was first released as an action figure in 1986.
+His accessories included a sniper rifle featuring a scope.
 Overall, he has had 8 releases, using a total of 5 unique molds.
 Just as his serial number has changed with each release, so has his actual appearance.
 For his original figure and 1989 repaint as part of the Slaughter's Marauders line, he was shown to have curly blond hair, with no facial hair.

 For his third release (1991), he had short, straight, black hair, and a full beard.
 His fourth release (1993) as part of the Dino Hunters line was a repaint of his third release, and this time he had blond hair and beard.
 His fifth release was again a repaint of his third release, and again featured black hair and beard.
 His sixth (2006), seventh (2008), and eighth (2011) releases were done as a homage to his original release, as all three versions show him with blond hair and no beard.
 All versions include some visor (either red or blue) over his eyes.